iOS17/sideloadly/README.md

 - Step 01: Open the Sideloadly tool from your PC
 - Step 02: [Download Any iPA file (Download Free Unlimited IPA files)](https://ipa.zeejb.com/) you need to install on your iDevice.
 - Step 03: Connect your iDevice to your PC using a USB lightning cable.
-- Step 04:Drag & Drop or Open the Downloaded iPA file in the Sideloadly tool
+- Step 04: Drag & Drop or Open the Downloaded iPA file in the Sideloadly tool

 ![Sideloadly iOS for iOS 18, iOS 17 and below installation Guide](https://github.com/user-attachments/assets/3f585b80-5192-43d7-8b08-c8f9dc731c58)